Our Oncology Disease Management Programme is specifically designed to support you as a member if you’ve been diagnosed with cancer.

 Our Oncology Disease Management Programme gives you the following benefits:

 - Access to the Independent Clinical Oncology Network (ICON): We’ve contracted with ICON, an organisation that includes 75% of all practicing oncologists in South Africa in order to provide your oncology treatment.
-For more details of the ICON Network, visit www.cancernet.co.za or call your Oncology Case Manager on 0860 100 572.
+For more details of the ICON Network, visit www.cancernet.co.za or call 021 944 3750.
+Alternatively,you can call your Fedhealth Oncology Case Manager on 0860 100 572.